cthbleachbit/back-to-the-abbs/README.md

  - shabby utilities written by myself with no safety/appropriateness guarantees (lul)
  - experimental and/or dirty hacks

-~I will not provide binary archives for packages here, nor users should redistribute copyright restricted packages build from these configurations.~ A subset of packages targeting three current AOSC OS release streams (stable, testing) are hosted on [my static file host](https://static.cth451.me/btta) as apt sources.
+~I will not provide binary archives for packages here, nor users should redistribute copyright restricted packages build from these configurations.~ A subset of redistributable packages current AOSC OS stable release stream are available as apt binary sources.
 Due to copyright restrictions, some packages won't be available in the repository for direct download.
 For instructions on how to build these packages for yourself, check AOSC cadet training on [main tree wiki](https://github.com/AOSC-Dev/aosc-os-abbs/wiki).

 Packages here might move to the main ABBS tree if the situation allows, including but not limited to: